-The Latest: Hospital has patients from YouTube shooting
+The Latest: President Trump briefed on YouTube shooting

-SAN BRUNO, Calif. – The Latest on reports of a shooting at YouTube headquarters (all times local):
+SAN BRUNO, Calif. – The Latest on a shooting at YouTube headquarters (all times local):

 2:10 p.m.